 - You cannot specify 31-bit VSAM support with JCL parameters.
-(You must code the AMODE = 31 parameter on the ACB and BLDVRP macros.) - User programs requesting data buffers above 16 megabytes must run in 31-bit addressing mode.

-- All VSAM control blocks that currently have fields defined as 31-bit addresses must contain complete 31-bit addresses.
+(For 31-bit VSAM support, you must code the RMODE31 parameter on the ACB and BLDVRP macros.) - All VSAM control blocks that currently have fields defined as 31-bit addresses must contain complete 31-bit addresses.
 You may not use the high-order byte of a 31-bit address field as a user-defined flag field.
-This is true whether you are running in 24-bit or 31-bit addressing mode. - A user exit routine that is not loaded by VSAM will run in the addressing mode of the program calling VSAM. - To use 31-bit VSAM support, you must recompile that portion of your program that contains the ACB, BLDVRP, and DLVRP macro specifications. - You must observe the following restrictions regarding macro instructions and parameter lists that must reside below 16 megabytes:
+This is true whether you are running in 24-bit or 31-bit addressing mode. - A user exit routine that is not loaded by VSAM will be entered in the addressing mode of the program calling VSAM. - To use 31-bit VSAM support, you must recompile that portion of your program that contains the ACB, BLDVRP, and DLVRP macro specifications and specify the appropriate 31-bit parameters. - If the ACB or parameter list for OPEN/CLOSE and BLDVRP/DLVRP resides above 16 megabytes virtual, you must use the 31-bit form of these macros.